Amirbmn/Music-Player/README.md

    * Correct audio file paths
    * Correct cover image paths
-   * Your preferred artwork color palette (`color1`, `color2`, `color3`)
+   * Your preferred artwork colors (`color1`, `color2`, `color3`)

-Without these assets and database records, the player interface will load but no tracks will be available.
+Without these assets and database records, the interface will load but no tracks will be available.